Cottage garden ideas: 19 ways to transform your back garden whatever its size

 "Cottage gardens are innately romantic, so gently flowing pathways winding between the planting will contribute to a 'conceal and reveal' type layout and result in a garden that doesn’t give all its secrets away at once."

 To get the look in your own garden, think about introducing a meandering path or curvy flower beds to break up rectangular shapes.
-Another idea is adding a curved bench to a seating area, while introducing stepping stone paths and rose archways will give the impression there is more garden to discover.
+Another idea is adding a curved bench to a seating area, while introducing stepping stone paths and rose archways will give the impression that there is more garden to discover.

 2. Get the cottage garden planting style right

-A key step to creating an idyllic cottage garden is to choose a soft profusion of the best garden plants and flowers to form the heart of your cottage garden design, then layer up the look with furniture and accessories to create a delightful space packed with color and scent.
+A key step to creating an idyllic cottage garden is to choose a soft profusion of the best garden plants and flowers to form the heart of your cottage garden design, then layer up the look with furniture and accessories to create a delightful space packed with colour and scent.

-An easy way to get the cottage garden look is to do repeat planting, so choose your favorites and plant them in groups, then continue the theme all around the garden.
+An easy way to get the cottage garden look is to do repeat planting, so choose your favourites and plant them in groups, then continue the theme all around the garden.
 Get into the habit of buying several of each plant to fill out a space.
 Try planting in groups of threes, fives, and sevens.

 You can also introduce fruit and vegetables to the mix.
 And don't forget a small apple or lilac tree to add to that country garden feel.